 In the forest, leaves fall, decompose, and build up to create highly organic soil, just the kind you’d want in your garden.
-But we see homeowners raking leaves only to bag them and leave them for pick up.
+But we see homeowners raking leaves only to bag them for trash pick up.
 What a waste!
-Instead, reuse those leaves to build better soil.
+Instead, reuse them to build better soil.

-For all our leaf recycling tips, avoid leaves from the street or curb.
+For all our recycling tips, avoid leaves from the street or curb.
 They’re probably contaminated with car oil and fuel.
-But the leaves in your garden and lawn are fair game!
+Use the ones from your lawn and garden instead.